Sarapulov/zdForm/README.md

 <script src="https://cdn.jsdelivr.net/gh/sarapulov/zdForm/zdForm.js"></script>
 ```

-It is important to load this script in the <head> or on all following pages:
+It is important to load this script in the HEAD or on all following pages:

 - home_page
 - new_request_page